In the UK all qualifications range from entry level to PhDs at level eight.

 - AS exams can be taken at the end of AS course or alongside A2

-- AS levels will not contribute to A level results
+- In England AS levels will not contribute to A level results

 What can I do with A levels?

-They are usually taken at age 16 -19, and used as entry to higher education courses at level 4, 5 or 6, further training, or a job.
+They are used as entry to higher education courses at level 4, 5 or 6, further training, or a job.
 A levels are a traditional route for entry to university and higher education and training for many professions.